sacmwg/draft-ietf-sacm-architecture-redux/draft-ietf-sacm-arch.md

 Two categories of interactions SHOULD be supported by the Integration Service: broadcast and directed.
 Broadcast interactions are asynchronous by default, and directed interactions may be invoked either synchronously or asynchronously.

 ### Broadcast
-A broadcast interaction, commonly known as publish/subscribe, allows for a wider distribution of a message payload.
-When a payload is published to a topic on the Integration Service, all subscribers to that topic are alerted and may consume the message payload.
-This category of interaction can also be described as a "unicast" interaction when a topic only has a single subscriber.
+A broadcast interaction, commonly referred to as publish/subscribe, allows for a wider distribution of a message payload.
+When a payload is published to the Integration Service, all subscribers to that payload are alerted and may consume the message payload.
+This category of interaction can also be described as a "unicast" interaction when only a single subscriber exists.
 An example of a broadcast interaction could be to publish Linux OVAL objects to a posture collection topic.
 Subscribing consumers receive the notification, and proceed to collect endpoint configuration posture based on the supplied message payload.

-When interacting via broadcast, topic naming conventions should provide an adequate amount of information to be deterministic regarding the purpose of the interaction.
-For example, a topic named `/notification/collection/oval` would indicate that (a) the topic is a broadcast/notification (pub/sub) topic, (b) subscribers to this topic are performing a "collection" action, and (c) the payloads published to the topic are represented using the OVAL serialization format.

 ### Directed
 The intent of a directed interaction is to enable point-to-point communications between a producer and consumer, through the standard interfaces provided by the Integration Service.
 The provider component indicates which consumer is intended to receive the payload, and the Integration Service routes the payload directly to that consumer.
 Two "styles" of directed interaction exist, differing only by the response from the payload consumer.

-When interacting via directed messaging, topic naming conventions should provide an adequate amount of information to be deterministic regarding the operation(s) to be performed, and the component performing them.
-For example, a topic named `/action/manager/component-1` would indicate a directed action message between the Manager and the SACM component identified as "component-1".

 #### Synchronous
 Synchronous, request/response style interaction requires that the requesting component block and wait for the receiving component to respond, or to time out when that response is delayed past a given time threshold.
 A synchronous interaction example may be querying a CMDB for posture attribute information in order to perform an evaluation.